sourabhossain/roadtojunior/README.md

 ![alt text](https://github.com/kamranahmedse/developer-roadmap/raw/master/images/frontend-v2.png "Front End Roadmap")

 ## Description:
-[Mr. Kamran Ahmed](https://github.com/kamranahmedse) already describe how we use this roadmap and how we achieve our target as soon as possible with etical way. read this blog post for deatails: [Modern Frontend Developer in 2018](https://medium.com/tech-tajawal/modern-frontend-developer-in-2018-4c2072fa2b9c)
+[Mr. Kamran Ahmed](https://github.com/kamranahmedse) already describe how we use this roadmap and how we achieve our target as soon as possible with ethical way. read this blog post for deatails: [Modern Frontend Developer in 2018](https://medium.com/tech-tajawal/modern-frontend-developer-in-2018-4c2072fa2b9c)

 ### Now we know, we need to learn